chrisjsherm/stripe-api-client-typescript/README.md

 - /api/user GET
 - /api/user/verify-email PUT

-Create a Group named "Subscription: Basic".
+Create a Group for the `.env` file named "Subscription: Basic".

+Configure a Webhook pointing to this server at the path `/webhooks/fusion-auth` with `user.email.verified` enabled.

+- Configure your tenant to have its `user.email.verified` webhook enabled and set the transaction so that all webhooks must succeed.

 ### Stripe